 A dance from Kerkyra

 This actually consists of two main islands, Paxos and Antipaxos.
 The name is believed to be derived from Phoenician.
 According to the Ancient Greeks, Poseidon broke them off from Corfu so as to have a quiet place to relax with his wife.
-This is a small island and I have only been able to find one image of what may be the local costume.

 A video showing a solo male dancer from Paxos, unfortunately not in local costume.